GeniuX (IUX) Achieves Self Reported Market Capitalization of $570,567.14

 About GeniuX

-GeniuX was first traded on June 14th, 2022.
+GeniuX’s genesis date was June 14th, 2022.
 GeniuX’s total supply is 1,000,000,000 tokens and its circulating supply is 64,209,628 tokens.
-The official website for GeniuX is genius-assets.com.
+GeniuX’s official website is genius-assets.com.
 The official message board for GeniuX is geniusassets.medium.com.
 GeniuX’s official Twitter account is @geniusassets and its Facebook page is accessible here.

-It is usually not presently possible to buy alternative cryptocurrencies such as GeniuX directly using U.S. dollars.
-Investors seeking to trade GeniuX should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy GeniuX using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as GeniuX directly using US dollars.
+Investors seeking to acquire GeniuX should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy GeniuX using one of the aforementioned exchanges.

 Receive News & Updates for GeniuX Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for GeniuX and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.